 I am sharing today an amazing English Scones Recipe.
-The scones come out tall, golden, with crisp edges, while from the inside fluffy and light.
+The scones come out tall, golden brown, with crisp edges, while from the inside fluffy and light.
 In this post, I share a variety of add-ins to create different flavored English scones.

 Salt: It enhances the flavor.

 Milk: Use full-fat milk.
 It tastes good in baking and helps to keep the scones moist longer.

 Egg: One large egg to give a good lift and color.

 Vanilla: I love the flavor, but you can use lemon or orange zest.

 Making the scones takes a few minutes, so you can quickly prepare the dough in the morning and make fresh homemade scones for breakfast!